-The challenge is to choose a bleeder resistor with a value low enough so it will discharge the capacitor in the shortest possible time but high enough so it does not compromise the normal operation of the system.
+The challenge is to choose a bleeder resistor with a value low enough to discharge the capacitor in the shortest possible time but high enough so it does not compromise the normal operation of the system.
 Safety should always be a prime consideration when choosing the resistor value.

 High Voltage Balancing Resistor

 In high voltage DC bus applications, it is common to build a capacitive reservoir to eliminate supply line ripple effects.
-Generally, two capacitors in series are used each rated at half the bus voltage.
-Capacitors are often chosen with an equal value to share the voltage equally across them.
+A basic circuit includes two (equal value) capacitors in series.
+Each rated at half the bus voltage.

 Voltage Regulation Circuits

-Voltage regulators are used to regulate AC or DC voltages but DC voltage regulators are the most common.
+Voltage regulators can regulate AC or DC voltages, but DC voltage regulators are the most common.
 The two main types of voltage regulators are linear and switching.

-In linear shunt regulators, a high voltage thick film resistor is used to dissipate current to ground.
-In Linear series regulators a resistor is used to bias the base of a series voltage element (usually a FET).
+In linear shunt regulators, a high voltage resistor dissipates current to ground.
+In Linear series regulators a resistor biases the base of a series voltage element (usually a FET).

-Voltage regulators may be constructed using only discrete components or using an integrated circuit.
-An integrated circuit based approach is the most common as it has several potential advantages.
-The discrete high voltage resistor approach is used in more specialist applications.
+Voltage regulators can use only discrete components or an integrated circuit.
+The integrated circuit based approach is the most common with the discrete approach used in more specialist applications.

 The discrete component approach tends to deliver improved performance at a potentially lower cost.
 It may also deliver improved power handling.
-Discrete high voltage resistors (particularly when combined with a heatsink) may dump excess energy as heat.
+A discrete thick film high voltage resistor (particularly when combined with a heatsink) can dump excess energy as heat.

 Voltage Divider Circuits

-One of the main application of high voltage resistor dividers is in power supplies with a feedback loop for regulation purposes.
+One of the main applications of thick film high voltage resistor dividers is in power supplies with a feedback loop for regulation purposes.
 Appropriate choice of resistor values and their ratio determines the feedback voltage.

-For optimal performance a primary high voltage resistor is often combined with a secondary low voltage resistor.
-To prevent errors it is important to ensure one resistor does not change its value in relation to the other.
+It is important to remember the input current to the load or device will flow through one resistor more than the other.
 The solution is to set the current through the divider resistors many times (typically 1000x) higher than the input current to the device.
-This approach tends to result in higher power losses so a trade-off is required.

-Choosing the correct high voltage resistor for a particular application can be complex.
+Choosing the correct thick film high voltage resistor for a application can be a challenge.
 The restricted standard range of resistor values, power ratings and package styles can further complicate the situation.
-Sometimes the only solution can be to use a custom high voltage resistor designed and manufactured by a specialist supplier.